Trello vs. Monday.com: A feature-by-feature comparison

 User reviews and ratings reflect real-life user experiences and present what users like and dislike about the platform.
 Also, these platforms evaluate the user rankings based on the user reviews gathered from the community and data aggregated from online sources.

-Below mentioned are the user ratings of Trello and monday.com.
-And also both positive and negative user reviews of both the tools for better comparison.
+The user ratings of Trello and monday.com are mentioned below.
+There are also both positive and negative user reviews of both tools for better comparison.

 Trello: Best suited for small teams and simple projects